Brain Injury Lawyer

 What Causes a Brain Injury

 The causes of a brain injury are theoretically endless.
 As personal injury lawyers, we handle injuries that involve either negligent or intentional conduct resulting in damages or death by a third party.
-In law, there are general theories of negligence or other tort law that we can apply to nearly any scenario.
-However, some activities are more likely to cause injury and, in particular, brain injury than others.
+We can apply general theories of negligence or other tort law to nearly any scenario.
+However, some activities are more likely to cause injury, particularly brain injury, than others.
 Here, we discuss the most common causes of brain injury that we handle.

 Car Accident

 Unfortunately, car accidents are still prevalent in 2023.
-Due to the high speeds of cars, in combination with the stress and pressure of not arriving late, people drive impatiently and negligently every day.
+Due to the high speeds of cars and the stress and pressure of not arriving late, people drive impatiently and negligently every day.
 When car accidents occur, injuries are frequently deadly.
-Whiplash in particular is something that happens in car accidents regularly.
-The physics of driving forward at a high rate of speed to come to a near immediate halt causes whiplash of the head.
-This movement, in addition to injuring the neck, can throw a driver or passenger’s head backwards into the cushion of the seat.
-This is a major catalyst for concussions.
+Whiplash, in particular, is something that happens regularly in car accidents.
+The physics of driving forward at a high rate of speed to come to a near-immediate halt causes whiplash in the head.
+In addition to injuring the neck, this movement can throw a driver’s or passenger’s head backward into the seat’s cushion.
+This is a significant catalyst for concussions.

-Of course, car accidents can lead to even more serious brain and head injuries as discussed earlier.
-One particularly gruesome cause of a brain injury is a sharp object coming into contact with a victims’ head.
+Of course, car accidents can lead to even more severe brain and head injuries, as discussed earlier.
+One particularly gruesome cause of a brain injury is a sharp object coming into contact with a victim’s head.
 In this case, it likely would be a piece of glass.
-Although, there is a limitless number of items in either your car or the motor vehicle you collide with.
+Although, there is a limitless number of items in your car or the motor vehicle you collide with.

 Nightclub Injury

-A brain hemorrhaging is caused by a ruptured blood vessel which causes bleeding inside the brain.
+Brain hemorrhaging is caused by a ruptured blood vessel, which causes bleeding inside the brain.
 While they can occur without physical trauma, physical trauma is just as likely to be a cause.
 If your brain begins to hemorrhage after a nightclub attack, you may have a claim for substantial compensation and should reach out to a brain injury lawyer immediately.
-Brain hemorrhaging is an incredibly serious medical emergency and requires immediate attention from a medical provider.
+Brain hemorrhaging is a dire medical emergency and requires immediate attention from a medical provider.

 Motorcycle Accident

-While perhaps not as common as a car accident, a motorcycle accident is more likely to result in serious injury.
-The reason, of course, is due to the lack of safety technology available on a motorcycle.
-While all motorcycle riders are or should be aware of the risk of riding, it is a hobby that many choose despite the risk.
+While not as common as a car accident, a motorcycle accident is more likely to result in serious injury.
+Of course, the reason is the lack of safety technology on a motorcycle.
+While all motorcycle riders are or should be aware of the risks of riding, it is a hobby that many choose despite the risk.
 When we take a motorcycle accident case, the injuries are almost always more severe than our typical car accident case.
 This is why it is worth mentioning here, even though they are less frequent.

 Who is Liable in a Brain Injury Case?

-This really depends on the facts of your case.
+This depends on the facts of your case.
 We cannot give you a blueprint to analyze the elements of your case.
-There are hundreds, if not thousands of rules in tort law.
-This is made even more complex when you learn the number of exceptions to the general rules there are.
+There are hundreds, if not thousands, of rules in tort law.
+This is even more complex when you learn the number of exceptions to the general rules.
 Then, applying these rules to your facts almost always makes speaking with a good brain injury lawyer necessary.
 While there is no blueprint, we can give you the general rules in a negligence case.
 Of course, this does not cover intentional torts such as assault or battery.

 Elements of Negligence